A Guide to More Productive Board Meetings

 Over the years we’ve had many ongoing conversations with people about board governance.
-What we have learnt is that productive board meetings are those that are ‘front loaded’ i.e are directly proportional to the front work in the agenda and the preparation of supporting documents.
+What we have learnt is that effective board meetings are those that are ‘front loaded’ i.e are directly proportional to the front work in the agenda and the preparation of supporting documents.
 The success of board meetings are also much more likely with strong support processes.
 That said, they are still dependant on strong executive-director/board relationships, good attitudes and conduct during the meeting.

 This guide covers four key areas; 1) meeting preparation, 2) day of the meeting, 3) post meeting and 4) meeting resources.